 Walk-in - are reached by a short walk, the campsite has a picnic table and fire ring

-Backpacking/Adirondack Shelters/Shelter Areas - sleep in the tent you carry or rent a lean-to
+Backpacking/Adirondack Shelters/Designated Campsite - sleep in the tent you bring or rent a shelter.
+Available in five parks only.

 Camping Cottages - wooden walls, electricity, bunk beds